UlfatJarin/UlfatJarin/README.md

 I'm Ulfat, a Front-End developer who is passionate about open source and enjoys experimenting with new ideas.

-Skills:  REACT / JS / HTML / CSS/ C /C++/ Bootstrap/ Tailwind/ Illustrator/Figma
+Skills:  REACT / JS / Python / HTML / CSS / C / C++ / Bootstrap/ Tailwind/ Illustrator/Figma